doyensec/electronegativity/CONTRIBUTING.md

 Clone [electronegativity](git@github.com:doyensec/electronegativity.git) and proceed with the following:

 ```
-$ npm ci //So we have a deterministic, repeatable build
+$ npm ci # So we have a deterministic, repeatable build
 $ npm run build
 $ node dist/index.js -h
 ```